Staff

 Private Consultations, Grant Writing, Development, Fundraising, Big Ideas, Connection Queen

-Cato has most recently been recognized as one of the 2025 Colorado Governor’s Fellows and previously awarded the Northern Colorado’s 40 Under 40 by BizWest and a 30 Under 30 Next Generation Professional by NoCo Style Magazine.
-She was nominated as a Woman of Distinction in Nonprofits and was part of the inaugural class of the Estes Chamber of Commerce’s Women of Impact in 2023.
-She serves on numerous committees across the county and state that support nonprofit growth and impact.
+Cato was named a 2025 Colorado Governor’s Fellow, recognized as one of BizWest’s Northern Colorado 40 Under 40 and NoCo Style Magazine’s 30 Under 30 Next Generation Professionals, and was part of the inaugural class of the Estes Chamber of Commerce’s Women of Impact.
+She has been nominated as a Woman of Distinction in Nonprofits and serves on numerous committees across Larimer County and Colorado that support nonprofit growth, rural development, and philanthropic innovation.

-Outside of work, Cato loves spending time with her husband, Denali, and their dog, Millie, at their mountain home in Glen Haven.
-She is dedicated to leading the local nonprofit industry into a future of greater connection and success and is a strong advocate for more young female leaders in the workplace.
+Outside of work, Cato loves spending time with her husband, Denali, and their dog, Millie, at their mountain home in Glen Haven and pretending their deck is a Hawaiian beach.

 Lending Library Contact, Donor Tracking, Office Management, Org Historian and Anchor